 Pumping your septic system on a regular basis helps prolong the life of your drain field along with preventing your system from malfunctioning and extending the life of your system.
 Failed septic systems can pollute the lake.

 By avoiding bleach and not adding commercial products to your septic system, you prolong the life of your system and save money.
-Commercial products have little or even harmful effects on your septic system, according to Leelanau County septic haulers.
+Commercial products have little or even harmful effects on your septic system, according to the Leelanau County Health Department and septic haulers.

 Greenbelts (vegetated buffers) help protect the water by removing excess nutrients entering the lakes and rivers, thereby preventing overgrowth of aquatic plants and algae.
 They also protect the lake from erosion that usually has a harmful effect on the lake by transporting nutrients and changing the natural bottom of the shoal.
-Greenbelts also provide habitat for all kinds of wildlife.
+Greenbelts also provide habitat for all kinds of wildlife, while deterring geese and ducks from congregating in your yard.
 While the best lake protection is provided by a greenbelt across your full lakeshore, we have established a goal of 70% greenbelt protection for the Guardian Program.

 (Note: In a few lake areas, wind and wave patterns on some shorelines are so severe a retention wall may be necessary.
 Our GLA biologist will work with you and your landscaper to design the best protection, given your unique circumstances.)